bxparks/AceTime/README.md

 Similarly the `month()` method returns a code where `1=January` and `12=December`, which can be translated into English strings using:

-**Caution**: The `DateStrings` object uses an internal buffer to hold the generated human-readable strings.
-The strings must be used before the `DateStrings` object is destructed (e.g. goes out of scope if it is created on the local stack).

 ```C++
 common::DateStrings dateStrings;
 uint8_t month = dt.dayOfWeek();